verse-lab/doppler/BOPC_evaluation/README.md

 ```
 By default, it would produce the file `results.csv` recording the time for each program in each attack goal.
 If BOPC succeeds in any of those tasks, it would produce a `gdb` file in directory of the binaries.

 In real examples, it would take a long time to get all programs finished.
 As discussed in the paper, we got timeouts in three tasks of `sqlite` and `nginx`.
-Please exclude them if you want to execute `./run.sh real`.
+Please exclude them by removing them out of the `real_example` directory if you want to execute `./run.sh real`.

 ### Reproduce results for BOPC in Table 4
 Execute: